maoertel/prometheus-push/README.md

 ## Implement `ConvertMetrics` yourself

-In case you want to use another promethues client implementation you can implement your own type that implements the `ConvertMetrics` trait to inject it into your instance of `MetricsPusher`.
+In case you want to use another prometheus client implementation you can implement your own type that implements the `ConvertMetrics` trait to inject it into your instance of `MetricsPusher`.

 ```rust